 In May of that year, Pete’s father, Barney, sadly died.

 “I just withdrew from the world and retreated into a cocoon of sorts,” remembers Pete.
 “I abandoned the remaining tracks I was planning to record – they just became less relevant.
 I began to write songs to channel my grief.
 I found refuge in music, which has always been a means of expression and healing throughout my life.”

 As is the case for many artists in the year 2020, the coronavirus became a character in Pete’s creative life.
 Just as Pete had finished recording tracks for the album, the virus hit Ireland and the album was put on ice again until June.

-After a long gestation, Join up the Dots, which has been recorded, produced, mixed and mastered by Hally at Arthouse Studios, Naas, will be released on November 18th 2020.
+After a long gestation, Join up the Dots, which has been recorded, produced, mixed and mastered by Hally at Arthouse Studios, Naas, was released in November 2021.

-The first single to be released from the album is To Hold the Red Rose, an emotive song of love, hope, family and unity.
+The first single released from the album was To Hold the Red Rose, an emotive song of love, hope, family and unity.